 Later during the Civil War, Roundhead Sir Robert Pye found himself a prisoner in his own home, Faringdon House, which dates back to 1730.
 A poorly aimed cannon-ball knocked the spire off All Saints church !

-century Town Hall remains the focal point of the town, surrounded by Georgian-fronted inns and shops of the market-place.
+The town hall remains the focal point of the town, surrounded by Georgian-fronted inns and shops of the market-place.
 The Market Hall has had an unusual past.
 It was built some time in the 17th century.
 Since then it has been used as a meeting room, whipping post, jail, place to store the fire engine, ambulance station and a library!

 Is an area of natural open space with a small fishing lake, picnic and park benches.The gravel track surrounds the lake and winds slightly uphill to an exit leading onto the Nursery View estate.
 From here you can walk out to the Stanford road and on to Folly Hill.

-Faringdon Hill is East of the town, overlooking the old roads to Oxford and Stanford in the Vale.
+East of the town, overlooking the old roads to Oxford and Stanford in the Vale.
 It's top is flattened and almost circular, with a clear view to the North across the Thames Valley, and southwards to the Berkshire Downs.

 Like the larger and slightly higher Badbury Hill to the West it was ideal for its ancient ditched defensive ring.
 It was fortified by supporters of Matilda, legitimate heir to Henry II, in the campaign to oust the de facto King Stephen; he had it quickly razed.
 It was fortified again by the troops of Oliver Cromwell to neutralise, unsuccessfully, the Royalist garrison based on Faringdon House.
 Its summit, being part of the manor, was planted with Scotch firs by the Pye family, at the time Faringdon House was rebuilt.
-Lord Berners employed some of his estate workers on building a brick 'folly',100 feet high, among the pines.
+Lord Berners employed some of his estate workers on building Faringdon Folly Tower -a brick 'folly',100 feet high, among the pines.

-It was designed by his architect friend Lord Wellesley; its completion was celebrated with fireworks on Guy Fawkes Day, 5th November 1935.
+The Tower was designed by his architect friend Lord Wellesley; its completion was celebrated with fireworks on Guy Fawkes Day, 5th November 1935.
 During the World War II it provided an observation post for the Home Guard in conjunction with their pillbox below, beside the crest of London Road.
 In May 1982 it was restored and reopened by Lord Berners's heir, Robert Heber Percy, who gave the tower and four acres with its shrouding pines for the benefit of the people of Faringdon and the surrounding district.

 White Horse Hill